TerryNguyen1403/OpenGL/README.md

-This basic code will guide you how to create and rotate a triangular prism by using OpenGL library in C++.
+This basic code will guide you guys how to create and rotate a triangular prism by using OpenGL library in C++.